-Every writer experiences writing workshop fatigue.
-However, we must continue to explore new avenues of expression and ways to bolster the quality of our scripts and keep them fresh.
-I’ve recently started taking acting classes.
-After all, when we write a script, we want to attract acting talent to it, right?.
+Try taking an acting or standup class.
+After all, when we write a movie script, we want to attract acting talent to it, right?
 This approach also helps establish the mis en scene, the point of each scene.
 That is what an actor hones in on before they utter a single word.
 How will they “play” a scene.
-Quite often, they only have a few pages during auditions with little guidance where they’re at in the story, so make everything clear.
+Quite often, they only have a few pages during auditions with little guidance where they’re at in the entire story, so make everything clear.

 It is true that writing dialogue is a lot like taking vitamins.
 A tiny amount can make you healthy, but too much can be toxic.
-So when your writing teacher tells you to trim your dialogue to it’s bare bones, listen to them.
+So when your screenwriting teacher tells you to trim your dialogue to its bare bones, listen to them.
 Very few actors like seeing a wall of text, unless its a monologue for the stage.
 Waffly, or on-the-nose dialogue, is as unattractive as an unrelenting flirt.
 Many actors see dialogue as words on a page that are used as a guide.
-So being word perfect isn’t always vital.
+Being word perfect isn’t always vital.
 Think about how an actor can emote your words.
 Can these words be replaced with silence, a look or a gesture?

-Then examine the subtext of your dialogue.
+Examine the subtext of your dialogue.
 What is being said as opposed to be what is really being said.
 One of my acting colleagues had to ask someone the time in different contexts during an exercise; in the first was she was trying to annoy a colleague who was struggling to meet a deadline and in the second there was a man she’d like to get to know better.
 Same words, different tonality.
-Actors love this and so do us writers.
-I remember once writing “her boyfriend’s hypercritical dragon of a mother enters.
-Even Satan hates her “Carnie: “You look nice”.
+Actors love this and so do screenwriters.

 Writers use the term “goal” and “motivation” to describe character.
 Actors use “desire” and “pursuit”.
 They can be used interchangeably because they essentially mean the same thing.
 It’s a great help to write from a non writer’s perspective.
 After all, film making is a collaborative process.